lloydtheandroid/WeatherMapAPI/README.md

     })
 });
 ```
+##Conclusion

-This was a fun project that
+This was a fun project that showed how to make further make websites more interactive and responsive.
+I also used konami code to change the background from plain white to a more schwifty version.